imazani/Project-Tracker/README.md

 This application serves as the backend for a lightweight system aimed at efficiently storing and managing project-related data, including information on projects themselves, the users involved, and any accompanying notes.
 Utilizing an in-memory H2 database and Spring Data JDBC, it ensures swift and seamless data access.

 Future Goals:
-With the core business logic established, our next milestone is to develop an intuitive frontend interface.
-This will enhance the user experience by simplifying data retrieval and entry processes.
+Now that the core business logic has been established, my next objective is to focus on developing the application and presentation layers.
+This entails creating an intuitive frontend interface and implementing the necessary code for seamlessly inputting new information into the application.